lecode-official/mvvm-framework/Documentation/ProjectStructure.md

 ## System.Windows.Mvvm.Reactive

-As mentioned before in other parts of the documentation, the MVVM Framework has strong ties to [ReactiveUI](https://github.com/reactiveui/ReactiveUI), because it was originally conceived as an extension to it.
-Now, as the framework matures, the bridge to [ReactiveUI](https://github.com/reactiveui/ReactiveUI) has evolved to an component, which is recommend, but optional to use.
 This project contains all reactive components, which make it easier to work together with the MVVM Framework as well as some extensions, which makes writing reactive applications even more simple.
-Most notably, the project contains the `ReactiveViewModel` class, which is a view model implementation based on [ReactiveUI](https://github.com/reactiveui/ReactiveUI).
+Most notably, the project contains the `ReactiveCommand` class, which is a reactive implementation of the command, and the `ReactiveProperty`, which wraps the `INotifyPropertyChanged` logic for view model properties and makes them reactive.

 ## System.Windows.Mvvm.Services.Application